dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 #### Could

 1. Use a structure Investors are used to, in order to speed up the investment round.
+1. Leverage the continuous disclosure nature of the Dreamcatcher to meet US Securities requirements for reduction of information asymmetries.

 #### Must not